olayinkakings/demo-repo/README.md

-# Demo tutorial on Git
+# Demo tutorial

-Understanding how to Git works
+Understanding how to Git works!